EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

     * `safe_data.txt`, with information on the directories and files in the `/safe_data/PROJECT_SUBDIRECTORY` directory mounted into the container at `/safe_data/`
     * `safe_outputs.txt`, with a 'This text is in safe_outputs.txt' message.
     * View the `outputs-NUMBER` directory:
-        * If you selected a back-end where your home directory is common to both the Open OnDemand host and the back-end, then:
+        * If you selected a back-end where your home directory is common to both the Open OnDemand VM and the back-end, then:
             1. Click **Home Directory** in the [File Manager](../files.md), to go to your home directory.
             1. Click `outputs-NUMBER` to view the directory and its files.
-        * If you selected a back-end where your home directory is not common to both the Open OnDemand host and the back-end, then change into your home directory:
+        * If you selected a back-end where your home directory is not common to both the Open OnDemand VM and the back-end, then change into your home directory:

         ```bash
         cd